SteveJustin1963/tec-APUS/README.md

 (A_rithmetic P_rocessing U_nit) AM9511 + (S_erial) MC6850

- - use in MINT amd ASM code
+ Goal...use with MINT and ASM code...

 "I played with it, Craig perfected it...John helped as well...thanks!"